As a sales manager, how can you do more teaching and less telling?

-As a sales manager, how can you do more teaching and less telling?

-  As a sales manager, how can you do more teaching and less telling?
-Often, salespeople get frustrated when the only thing they hear from their sales manager is that they need to have more activity, increase the number of asks they have, and they need to increase the dollar amount of the asks they have.
-They get that.
+It's not uncommon for salespeople to get frustrated when the only thing they hear from their sales manager is that they need to have more activity, increase the number of asks they have, and boost the dollar amount of the asks they have.
+Salespeople know this.
 They want to be taught how to do that.
 They want training and teaching, and not just telling.

 1. Meeting Preparation